abhijeet1069/components/software-engineering/pragmatic-programmer/Pragmatic Programmer.md

 along one of the lines, and your position projected onto the other doesen't change.

 ## Isolation can be deadly to your career

+## Communicate

+Unless you work in a vacuum, you need to be able to communicate.
+The more effective that communication, the more influential you become.
+Always respond to emails and voicemails, even if the response is simply “I’ll get back to you later.’’
+Keeping people informed makes them far more forgiving of the occasional slip, and makes them feel that you haven’t forgotten them.